sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 01-02-2018

+- https://queue.acm.org/detail.cfm?id=3096459 The Calculus of Service Availability - interesting insights from a Googler about SLO/SLA formula, dependencies, thresholds

 # 31-01-2018

 - http://www.securityweek.com/microsoft-disables-spectre-mitigations-due-instability Spectre mitigations causing instabilities is disabled -_-